Best restaurant management tips: Managing a restaurant with profit in mind

 A tip for you.
 Cloud solutions, like Poster, work on a subscription model and don’t require intensive investment for a start.
 It’s best that you sign up for 3–5 trials by different vendors to compare their interfaces, support service, and get an idea of the value they deliver for their price.

 While your chef’s main responsibility is to make an enticing and tasty menu, your duty is to make sure the menu is profitable.
 To achieve this you should strive to impact profit at two stages: initial menu pricing and monitoring actual food costs.
 The top tips for managing a restaurant menu relate to menu engineering.
 A thoughtfully engineered menu can increase sales by up to 30%.

-Do the initial menu pricing correctly to reach the target overall food cost of 25–35% of your selling menu price.
+Price your menu so that you reach the target overallof 25–35% of your selling price.

 Use a POS system to track menu costs per recipe and review them regularly to keep food margins at the target level.

 A tip for you.
 Mixed beverages are a great way to make money on your menu because their gross profit margin makes 75–85%.
 Highlight them on your menu and instruct your staff to upsell customers by offering these items.

 Your guests will enjoy cocktails while waiting for their food or while sitting and talking after they finish their meal.
 This leads to a more pleasant experience for them and a higher profit for you.
 Try pairing your low-margin food items with high-margin drinks to keep the balance.

 If you provide your customers withor offer delivery, don't make your entire menu available to-go.
 You should have a separate well-thought-out takeaway menu that includes high-margin food that travels and heat up well.